rukas/obsidian-teamdynamix/README.md

 # Obsidian TeamDynamix Plugin

 This is a TeamDynamix plugin for Obsidian (https://obsidian.md).

+Converts TeamDynamix item IDs such as `Asset #79292`, `Incident #18722628`, `Service Request #22859387`, etc to valid TeamDynamix links upon file save.

 ## Usage

-1. Install this plugin through Obsidian and enable it
+1. Search for "TeamDynamix" in Obsidian's community plugins browser
+2. Enable the plugin in your Obsidian settings (find "TeamDynamix" under "Community plugins").
-2. Enter your TeamDynamix Base URL
+3. Enter your TeamDynamix Base URL in the settings

-By default pasted item IDs such as `Asset #79292`, `Incident #18722628`, `Service Request #22859387`, etc will automatically be converted to links within a few seconds.
+## Getting Started

+Add a TeamDynamix item ID such as `Change #1000000` to a file.
+Upon file save it will be automatically converted to a markdown link that points to the TeamDynamix URL.